Tuition & Costs

 $39,545 - Estimated costs for full-time non-Kansas/Colorado/Missouri/Texas/Oklahoma/Nebraska resident who becomes a Kansas resident by the second semester (based on 29 hours required for first-year students).
 For more information see Residency Qualifications and the Residency Request Form.

 $45,065 - Estimated costs for full-time non-Kansas resident//non-ITWP Participant who does not qualify for Kansas residency by the start of second semester.
-Non-Kansas residents may qualify for a Washburn Advantage Award to assist with first year tuition.

 Additional information regarding the cost of attendance may be obtained by contacting us at (800) 927-4529.
 See also Financial Policies related to payments and refunds.